ianyfan/alevel/physics/exposition.md

 1.3.6
 1 \\(r\\) is the internal resistance of the e.m.f. source
+\ For a fixed-voltage power supply, the internal resistance limits the possible current provided 2 Since the voltage is low and the current must be high, the internal resistance has to be very low

 1.3.7
 1 The root mean square of an alternating current gives the value of the direct current that would provide the same amount of power
 \ The peak current is the maximum current provided
-\ The peak-to-peak value is the difference between the peak current and the negative peak current 2 The mains electricity is an alternating current with a root mean square voltage of 230 V (±10 %) and frequency of 50 Hz
+\ The peak-to-peak value is the difference between the peak current and the peak negative current 2 The mains electricity is an alternating current with a root mean square voltage of 230 V (±10 %) and frequency of 50 Hz

 1.3.8
 1 Oscilloscopes display a beam that measures time on the x-axis and voltage on the y-axis
+\ The peak-to-peak voltage of an ac signal can be determined by setting the timebase to zero and measuring the height of the produced line

 2.1.1
 1 In a calculation, vectors can be represented by a column of values that shows its effect in each dimension, with its addition calculated by adding the corresponding values in each dimension